 - Meanwhile, cook the quinoa.
 Combine the quinoa, water, and a pinch of salt in a small saucepan.
 Bring to a boil, then turn down heat to low and cover with lid.
 Cook for 15 minutes and set aside.

 - Place the sweet potato, quinoa, onion, garlic, oregano, basil, thyme, smoked paprika, chili flakes, tamari, Dijon mustard, barbecue sauce or ketchup, Worcestershire sauce, hot sauce, sesame oil, tempeh, cilantro, and pecans in a large bowl.
 Stir everything together, then use a potato masher to lightly mash the tempeh and sweet potato into smaller pieces.

 - Line another baking sheet with parchment paper.
-Shape the mixture into 12 equal balls and flatten into patties.
-Bake at 375 degrees F for 30 minutes, or until they start to look crispy.
+Shape the mixture into 8-12 equal balls and flatten into patties.
+Bake at 375 degrees F for 30 minutes (for smaller burgers) or 40-45 minutes (for larger burgers) or until they start to look crispy.

 - OPTIONAL: To get those crispy exteriors that everyone loves, I like to finish the burgers on the stovetop.
 To do so, warm 1/2 tbsp of oil (preferably a high heat oil like avocado or grapeseed, but olive oil works in a pinch) in a large cast iron skillet over medium heat.
 Place 4 burgers into the skillet at a time and cook for 2 minutes per side, or until crispy exteriors form.
 You can also melt some cheese on the burgers at the very end of cooking on the skillet.